 If you’ve already received a diagnosis, schedule a complimentary consultation with Dr. Nelson.
 During your consultation, we’ll be happy to help you determine whether an oral appliance is a good solution for you.

 Is an oral appliance as effective as CPAP?

 In many cases oral appliance therapy can be as or more effective than CPAP treatment.
 One main reason oral appliance therapy may be superior is that patients are more likely to consistently use their oral appliance.
 Many patients find themselves unable to tolerate CPAP systems, and become noncompliant.
 In order to ensure that patients’ oral appliance offers effective treatment for sleep apnea, Dr. Nelson will provide a portable sleep analysis unit patients can use at home with their oral appliance.
 This test gauges the effectiveness of the oral appliances, tracks the number and duration of apnea and hypopnea (shallow breathing) incidents, and allows our team to make adjustments to ensure adequate care.

 Will my insurance cover sleep apnea therapy?

-In most cases, medical insurance and Medicare cover all or part of the cost of oral appliance therapy.
-At Nelson Dentistry & Dental Sleep medicine, we’re happy to work with patients to maximize their medical insurance coverage.
+In most cases, medical insurance, Tricare & Medicare cover all or part of the cost of oral appliance therapy.
+At Nelson Dental Sleep medicine, we’re happy to work with patients to maximize their medical insurance coverage.